daz3d/DazToBlender/README.md

       7. Inside of the Build Downloaded you will find the needed files under \Daz Studio\
       8. Drag and drop this script to the scripts location and close out of this window
       9. Run Daz Studio to finish the installation
-   b.
-Replacing version from Daz Install Manager/Daz Central.
+   2. Replacing version from Daz Install Manager/Daz Central.
       1. Go to your install location of Daz Studio.
 By Default that location will be (WIN) C:\Program Files\DAZ 3D\DAZStudio4
       2. Go to the location of the Original Installation which will be: \scripts\support\DAZ\
       3. Inside of the Build Downloaded you will find the needed files under \Daz Studio\
       4. Replace the old versions with the contents here.
-   c.
-Manually adding a script to your Daz Studio.
+   3. Manually adding a script to your Daz Studio.

       *Inprogress*

 ## Directory Structure